CiscoDevNet/cjaas-widgets/CustomerJourney/README_VERSION_10.0.0.md

 ## Adding Widget to CCE and CCX via Finesse
+We have provided a gadget xml file for CJDS Widget "out of the box" configuration within Finesse.
+1. Please download this file:[CiscoJDSFinesseGadget.xml](https://github.com/CiscoDevNet/cjaas-widgets/blob/main/CustomerJourney/src/assets/CiscoJDSFinesseGadget.xml)
 1. Assuming the widget is deployed using above steps, files under finesse directory will be used.
 2. For testing reserve CCE/CCX sanbox from devnet.
 Follow instructions to launch admin portal and dashboard.
 3. Add gadget config with supported queryStrings to agent desktop config.